johnzastrow/johnzastrow.github.io/_posts/2011-03-31-mysql-functions.md

     - Uncategorized
 ---

 I just want to record these for future reference.
-I’m actually using the first now.
+I'm actually using the first now.

 From the MySQL 5.0 Online manual